Program Overview

 Technical Standards for Matriculation, Retention, and Graduation for Nuclear Medicine Technology

-The Bachelor of Health Science (BHS) degree with a major in Nuclear Medicine Technology (NMT) from Baptist Health Sciences University (BHSU) indicates the holder is prepared to function as a competent entry-level nuclear medicine technologist.
+The Bachelor of Science (BS) degree with a major in Nuclear Medicine Technology (NMT) from Baptist Health Sciences University (BHSU) indicates the holder is competent to function as a competent entry-level nuclear medicine technologist.
 All applicants and matriculated students possess certain essential abilities and characteristics required for completion of the Nuclear Medicine Technology (NMT) program that consist of certain minimum physical and cognitive abilities and emotional characteristics.
 This is to ensure that candidates for admission, matriculation, and graduation are able to complete the entire course of study and participate fully in all aspects of nuclear medicine technology training, with or without reasonable accommodations.
 The NMT program has established technical standards, which outline the essential abilities and characteristics required for the completion of the program.

 The national board examinations for nuclear medicine technology may have more stringent technical standards than outlined in this document.